 RESPECT THE SPACE

 …and those that are in it.
 Observe the room and practitioners when you arrive.
-People come too yoga for different reasons and some may not want to have full blown conversation before practice.
-Please respect that some want to come and really focus themselves in silence before the class begins.
+People come to yoga for different reasons and some may not want to have a full-blown conversation before practice.
+Please respect that some want to come and really focus on themselves in silence before the class begins.
 If a conversation is to be had, be mindful of the topic and nature of that conversation, keep your voice at a respectful level, this is a shared space and all should feel welcome and at ease.

 Inform your teacher of any injuries or medical conditions that you may have including pregnancy before the class begins, this can help greatly with the sequence that your teacher decides to offer.
 Your teacher will give you modifications to help you get the most out of your practice.

 Sometimes hands-on adjustments are used to help students gain more awareness in alignment and depth in a posture.
 If you’re sore, injured, or just don’t want to be touched, let your teacher know before the class begins.